 The details of the actual activities are considered by a Working Group comprised of related divisions.
 Through the activities of the committee undertaken since 2010,

 Mazda continues to enhance information collection and utilization from a global and Group standpoint.
-Individual activities are carried out based on the budget plan in each region or department.
+Individual activities are carried out based on the budget plan in each region or department*1.

-* In Japan, the United States, Australia, and New Zealand, the Mazda Foundation in each country separately undertakes various activities.
+*1 In Japan, the United States, Australia, New Zealand, and South Africa, the Mazda Foundation in each country separately undertakes various activities.

 Evaluation Indexes for Social Contribution Programs

 In FY March 2015, Mazda established the evaluation indexes for social contribution programs

 These indexes are used to evaluate and promote programs which resolve social issues and improve corporate values and created the PDCA (plan-do-check-act) process.

 They are designed to evaluate these social contribution programs from three perspectives: effect on society; effect on the Company; and Mazda uniqueness.
 (To be more specific, the indexes comprise eight categories such as "the number of beneficiaries," "the number of participating employees," "conformity with the Three Pillars in Basic Policy on Social Contribution Initiatives," etc.)